Seminar for String Players in Israel

-The Keshet Eilon Music Center affords the young players every opportunity to practice and perform in order to prepare themselves for the demands and requirements of the seminars.
-The center also makes available to both students and teachers the library, with its rich collection of music scores and audio and visual materials.
+The Keshet Eilon Music Center provides the young players with every opportunity to practice and perform to fulfill the seminar program’s assignments.
+Both students and instructors have full access to the Keshet Eilon music library, which contains a rich collection of music, audio, and visual materials.